Psalms For Life

 16 He shatters gates of bronze

-and bursts through bars of iron.
+and breaks through bars of iron.

 17 Some who foolishly rebelled against God